ilyagr/diffedit3/README-DEV.md

 - No dark theme support
 - Hard to tell blank lines from missing lines.
 - Who knows how soon it'll be abandoned and unsupported.

+## `poem` backend

+I first tried `warp`, but once the error messages passed a mile mark, decided to switch.

+`poem` was the next framework that I could immediately find relevant examples (embedding a website into a binary with `rust_embed` and error handling) that seemed straightforward, seems to avoid making everything a macro, and claims to try to keep things to have types with names of finite length.

+If that doesn't work out, I'd try `axum` next and the `arctix` based on blogs and Reddit.

 # TODOs